pawap90/acho-bot/README.md

 Add, update or delete commands in a Notion database.
 AchoBot will use the information from Notion to answer your viewers when they invoke a command.

 ## Assign Permissions to each Command
 The database includes a `Permissions` column where you can specify who can invoke each command.
-Leave it empty and everyone will have access to it.
+Leave it empty, and everyone will have access to it.
 The column accepts one or more of the following values:
 - Broadcaster
 - Moderator